 - The standard/expected posts: This will include pictures of finished projects, before & after shots, close-ups of doors, and you or your team at work.

-- The unexpected/creative posts: This is where you get creative and take close up pictures of your equipment, your team having fun, your work vehicles, close-ups of specific parts of the project.
+- The unexpected/creative posts: This is where you get creative and take close-up pictures of your equipment, your team having fun, your work vehicles, and close-ups of specific project parts.
 For example, if you painted a kitchen, try posting photos of the knobs, a wine rack, or a range hood.

-- The unrelated shared posts: This when you share funny memes, inspirational posts, or tips for customers/homeowners.
-You can get these from other people’s accounts as long as you give them credit in your description such as by saying “reposted from @scalebloom.”
-Another idea is to post pictures of local businesses such as restaurants or vendors you use such as embroidery or print shops.
+- The unrelated shared posts: This is when you share funny memes, inspirational posts, or tips for customers/homeowners.
+You can get these from other people’s accounts if you give them credit in your description, such as by saying “reposted from @scalebloom.”
+Another idea is to post pictures of local businesses such as restaurants or vendors you use, such as embroidery or print shops.
 It is helpful to post things unrelated to your core product to make your brand more personable and engaging.
 Just be thoughtful and consider whether a meme could be seen as offensive to your audience.

-The following is a list of good hashtags to use for cabinet painting but you need to stay aware of new hashtags trends and pay attention to what other types of posts get good engagement to continually improve your hashtag usage.
+The following is a list of good hashtags to use for cabinet painting, but you need to stay aware of new hashtag trends and pay attention to what other types of posts get good engagement to continually improve your hashtag usage.

 Also, use hashtags for your city or local area so that people nearby can find them.
 And add a location to each post, you can simply use the general location of your city or neighborhood.